briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

-    1. _(1)_ No person shall make or cause to be made a telecommunication, or permit a telecommunication to be made from a telecommunications device under the person’s control, with purpose to abuse, threaten, or harass another person.
+    1. _(1)_ No person shall make or cause to be made a telecommunication, or permit a telecommunication to be made from a telecommunications device under the person's control, with purpose to abuse, threaten, or harass another person.

     2. _(2)_ No person shall knowingly post a text or audio statement or an